mttcrn/polimi-CSE-notes/Natural Language Processing.md

 Morphemes can be composed with morphological rules, which restricts the ordering of morphemes, and orthographic rules, aka 'spelling-rules' or 'two-level rules'.
 Dealing with complex morphology is necessary for many languages.
 ### Lemmatization vs. Stemming
+**Stemming** consists in a simple algorithm that reduces terms to stems, chopping off affixes.
+It is often used in text retrieval to reduce computational requirements.
+The **Porter Stemming Algorithm** is a set of rewriting rules, simple but error prone since it can cause many collisions (different words, same stems).

 **Lemmatization** consists in representing all words as their lemma, their shared root.
-**Stemming** consists in a simple algorithm that reduces terms to stems, chopping off affixes crudely.
-It is often used in text retrieval to reduce computational requirements.
-The Porter Stemming Algorithm is a set of rewriting rules, simple but error prone since it can cause many collisions (different words, same stems).

-Lemmatization is a more sophisticated NLP technique while stemming is a simple algorithm that applies rules to extract word stems.
+It is a more sophisticated NLP technique while stemming is a simple algorithm that applies rules to extract word stems.

 In text retrieval to prevent vocabulary mismatch between query and document, usually perform stemming (or lemmatization) before adding terms to the index.
 ### Stopword removal
 Stopwords are just more frequent terms in language which convey very little information about the topic of the text.